AUSTRAC is Australia’s Financial Intelligence Unit (FIU) as well as its anti-money laundering and counter-terrorism financing (AML/CTF) regulator.

 Memoranda of Understanding

-MOUs enable AUSTRAC to exchange financial intelligence and regulatory information with its overseas counterparts.
+Memoranda of Understanding (MOUs) enable AUSTRAC to exchange financial intelligence and regulatory information with its overseas counterparts.

 In 2017-18, AUSTRAC signed new international MOUs with the FIUs of Finland, Monaco and Afghanistan, bringing the total number of MOUs to 90.
 AUSTRAC also signed an MOU for the exchange of regulatory information with the People’s Bank of China.